Mark Andrews Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Season Stats

-- Andrews has hauled in 60 grabs for 761 yards and five touchdowns this season.
-He has been targeted 89 times, and is averaging 69.2 yards per game.
+- Andrews has put together 60 passes for 761 yards and five touchdowns this season.
+He has been targeted 89 times, and puts up 69.2 yards per game.

-- Andrews has seen the ball thrown his way 11 times in the red zone this season, 26.8% of his team's 41 red zone pass attempts.
+- With 11 targets in the red zone this season, Andrews has been on the receiving end of 26.8% of his team's 41 red zone pass attempts.

-- The Ravens, who rank 17th in the NFL in points scored, have dropped back to pass 51.9% of the time while running the ball 48.1% of the time.
+- The Ravens, who rank 17th in the NFL in points scored, have attempted a pass 51.9% of the time while running the football 48.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Steelers.